km5es/Drone-Project-CAD/README.md

 ## Flamewheel F450

-This drone was developed as a pre-cursor to the larger drone to experiment with flight paths and serve as a "reference" platform.
-It utilizes the same avionics and guidance system as PRIAM.
+This drone was developed as a precursor to the larger drone to experiment with flight paths and serve as a "reference" platform.
+It utilizes the same avionics and guidance system as PRIAM and is thus used to assess RTK performance and positioning accuracy.
 Here is a brief description of its construction:
 <img src="f450_flying.gif" width=580 align=right>
 * Flamewheel F450 frame,
 * DJI 2312E 960 KV motors,